pyloid/docs/api/python-backend/pyloidapi.md

-# PylonAPI
+# PyloidAPI

-The `PylonAPI` class is implemented by inheriting from QObject.
+The `PyloidAPI` class is implemented by inheriting from QObject.

 ## Used with Bridge

-The `PylonAPI` class is used in conjunction with the `Bridge` decorator to enable interaction between JavaScript and Python.
+The `PyloidAPI` class is used in conjunction with the `Bridge` decorator to enable interaction between JavaScript and Python.
 The `Bridge` decorator allows Python methods to be called from JavaScript.

 ### `Bridge` Decorator